Steps in the saponification process for liquid Marseille soap

 Packaging and storage

 Finally, it's time for packaging.
 The soap is transferred into containers chosen not only for their practicality, but also for their ability to preserve the product's integrity.
-Each bottle or can must ensure a perfect seal, so that the soap retains all its beneficial properties right up to its final use.
+Each bottle or can must ensure a perfect seal, so that the soap retains all its beneficial properties right through to its final use.
 Preservation is not taken lightly: conditions must be optimal so that every drop of the precious liquid remains a faithful ambassador of the ancestral virtues of genuine Marseille soap.

 We recommend these other pages: